nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 ### OS X & Linux

 Mac systems and most flavors of Linux come with the terminal emulator software Screen.
-If your Linux distro does not come with Screen and uses Apt install using apt-get:
+In case `screen` is missing, it can be installed using apt-get on Debian-based systems:

 ```
 sudo apt-get install screen